nmmull/compsig/README.md

 ## Methodology

 The idea is not as simple in practice.
-The most challenging problem from an engineering perspective (and least interesting from a theoretical perspective) is building parsers for existing fully featured audio PLs.
+The most challenging problem from an engineering perspective (and less interesting from a theoretical perspective) is building parsers for existing fully featured audio PLs.
 This can be done most effectively by depending on general parsing frameworks like